HomeMy WebLinkAboutcoa.lu.ca.Floor Area Ratios.1979Floor Area Ration 19"

 have specific concerns which should be considered as a part of the adoption

-of FARs/VRs, and consequently have asked that it be re-referred for your
+of FARs/VRs, and consequently have asked that it be re -referred for your

 comment.
-We are enclosing a cOpy of our latest memo to City Council, as
+We are enclosing a copy of our latest memo to City Council, as

 well as a letter Welton Anderson wrote on the subject for you consideration.